MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

 ## Overview

-In `DataKnots`, a query is called *monadic* if the format of the query input and output can be expressed using a *monadic signature*.
-Monadic signatures are created using the following definitions.
+To describe data shapes and monadic signatures, we need the following definitions.

     using DataKnots:
+        @VectorTree,
         OPT,
         PLU,
         REG,